Sustainability - Our Mission & Purpose

 In the Quechua language, Pampa means ‘plain earthy land between the mountains’

-To work ethically means, to us, that the artisans are working in their own environments in rural Argentina and getting paid a fair wage, which is above the average wage received by people in their region who are undertaking similar work.
+To work ethically means, to us, that the artisans are working in their own environments in rural Argentina and getting a fair payment, which is above the average wage received by people in their region who are undertaking similar work.
+We have cultivated a relationship over the years based on trust that we are proud of.
 By staying at home they are helping to preserve their culture, their own heritage, the art of craftsmanship and above all, their communities.
 In big cities where they tend to migrate, they cannot continue with this kind of work sustainably and it often leads to a loss of their skills, traditional knowledge and feelings of displacement.

 Pampa was co-founded by an Argentinean, Victoria Aguirre and an Australian, Carl Wilson, whom met travelling in Latin America and shortly afterwards began living in Australia together.
 Victoria couldn’t resist the homesickness she felt, so she began a mission to be somehow connected every day to her homeland, her people, her roots and Pampa was born, founded with the desire to protect and share Argentinean woven heritage and to promote a sense of place.
 Years later Manuel Aguirre, (Victoria’s brother) joined the team as the Production Manager in Argentina.
 Since then Pampa has become a small family run business, run by the labour of love.